bdongus/idee5.Common/readme.md

 ### 1.10
 * Proper nullable support in the repositories
 ### 2.0
 * Breaking changes in the repository to reduce the possible ORM leak
+### 2.1
+* New data importer added as replacement for the data converter.